Shahbag: Urban layout

-The Shahbag Intersection, the nerve centre of the neighbourhood, is the location of many Dhaka landmarks.
+The Shahbagh Intersection, the nerve centre of the neighbourhood, is the location of many Dhaka landmarks.
 Well-known ones include Hotel Sheraton (formerly Hotel Intercontinental, the second five-star hotel in Dhaka); the Dhaka Club, the oldest and largest club in Dhaka, established in 1911; the National Tennis Complex; Shishu Park, the oldest children's entertainment park in Dhaka, notable for admitting underprivileged children gratis on weekends; Sakura, the first bar in Dhaka; and Peacock, the first Dhaka bar with outdoor seating.
-The Shahbag Intersection is one of the major public transportation hubs in Dhaka, along with Farmgate, Gulistan, Mohakhali, and Maghbazar.
+The Shahbagh Intersection is one of the major public transportation hubs in Dhaka, along with Farmgate, Gulistan, Mohakhali, and Maghbazar.

 The thana also contains a hospitals complex, which is a major destination for Bangladeshis seeking medical treatment.
 The Diabetic Association of Bangladesh (DAB) is located at the Shahbag Intersection, as are BIRDEM (Bangladesh Institute of Research and Rehabilitation in Diabetes, Endocrine and Metabolic Disorders) and the BIRDEM Hospital.
 Flanking BIRDEM hospital is the Ibrahim Memorial Cardiac Hospital, named after Dr Muhammad Ibrahim, the founder of DAB and BIRDEM.
-Other facilities in the area are BSMMU Hospital (at the Intersection) and the Dhaka Medical College Hospital at the southern end of Shahbag.
+Other facilities in the area are BSMMU Hospital (at the Intersection) and the Dhaka Medical College Hospital at the southern end of Shahbagh.

-Located at the juncture of two major bus routes – Gulistan to Mirpur and Motijheel to Uttara – Shahbag Intersection serves as a public transport hubs in Dhaka, where the population commutes exclusively by the city bus services.
+Located at the juncture of two major bus routes – Gulistan to Mirpur and Motijheel to Uttara – Shahbagh Intersection serves as a public transport hubs in Dhaka, where the population commutes exclusively by the city bus services.
+The Shahbagh intersection hosts the Shahbagh metro station of MRT Line 6, which offers a safe, reliable and fast method of transportation to other parts of the city, compared to other vehicles.
+The metro station of Shahbagh sits in the route of Uttara (north) to Motijheel and Kamalapur and is located between Kawran Bazar and University of Dhaka metro rail stations.
 The Intersection also has one of the few taxi stands in Dhaka.
 The thoroughfares of Shahbag has been made free of cycle-rickshaws, the traditional transport of Dhaka.

 Shahbagh Square, also known as Shahbagh Circle, is a major road intersection and public transport hub located in Shahbagh thana.
 The intersection connects some of the important areas of Dhaka such as Gulshan, and Farmgate.
 It is also surrounded by some significant landmarks including Bangladesh National Museum, Suhrawardy Udyan, and Bangabandhu Sheikh Mujib Medical University.
-Throughout its history, Shahbag square has been a place of protests and demonstrations, most notably the 2013 Shahbag protests.
+Throughout its history, Shahbag square has been a place of protests and demonstrations, most notably the 2013 Shahbagh protests.